HBull5/Photoshop-Reference/README.md

 - **Auto Color:** Click Layer you want to apply effect to > Click Image in top tool bar > select Auto Color
   - **NOTE:** No one of these automatic adjustments work the same all the time, its more of a try all three and pick the one that looks the best to you
 - **Vibrance:** Click the adjustments tab in the right hand toolbar > Choose Vibrance (5th Icon) > Adjust Slider to your liking
   - **NOTE:** Virbrance & saturation basically do the same thing except vibrance does a more blended approach where things that already have a lot of saturation don't become overly saturated.
 Saturation just makes everything more well, ya know saturated.
+General rule of thumb is somewhere around 40+/- on virbrance and don't fuck with saturation
+- **Hue:** Click the adjustments tab > Choose Hue (6th Option)
+  - **NOTE:** The second dropdown (master by default) will allow you to pick which colors you want to adjust the hues of.
+The Hue slider will change the actual colors, the saturation and lightness sliders will adjust those properties for whatever is selected in that second dropdown

 ## Image Light Manipulation
 - Click the adjustments tab in the right hand toolbar > Choose Levels (2nd Icon) > Bring the two end arrows close to the first peak > Adjust the center one for preferred lightness/darkness that suites your design